Gorgoroth/One-Handed-Image-Downloader/README.md

 * Saving of first or only image to Download folder
 * If more than one big image, show overlay of available images
 * Save images from overlay
+* Refine which image sizes should be downloaded

 #### Future possible features